pgg1610/website/content/publications/Pt3V.md

 ---
 date: "2020-01-07"
-description: Electronic characterization of the Pt-V alloy phase for propane dehydrogenation using theory and experiments to understand the factor influencing the reaction selectivity and catalyst stability.
+description: Electronic characterization of the Pt-V alloy phase for propane dehydrogenation using theory and experiments to understand the factors influencing the reaction selectivity and catalyst stability.
 fact:
 featured: true
 image: /img/PtV.png